Summer School Neurorehabilitation (SSNR)

 This event is organized by the Foundation of the Society for the Study of Neuroprotection (FSSNN) and Neuroplasticity, a scientific organization focusing on educational programs, basic and clinical research.

-FSSNN is actively involved in post graduate educational projects with the aim of creating bridges between academic community, researchers, and practitioners since more than 12 years.
+FSSNN has been actively involved in post-graduate educational projects with the aim of creating bridges between the academic community, researchers, and practitioners for more than 12 years.

 The addressability of this projects aim towards young neurologists all over the world.
 The International Summer School continues its tradition of convening classes that cover a changing landscape of developments in the neurological sciences.
 The School is supported by a long list of academic / clinical organizations, including Tel Aviv University, "IuIiu Haţieganu" University of Medicine and Pharmacy, Cluj-Napoca, Romania, Uppsala University, Sweden, Romanian Society of Neurology, Romanian Academy of Medical Sciences, Danube University Krems Austria, RoNeuro Institute for Neurological Research and Diagnostic, Foundation for the Study of Nanoneurosciences and Neuroregeneration, European Federation of Neurorehabilitation Societies, World Federation for NeuroRehabilitation and is endorsed by the European Academy of Neurology (EAN).